 If you plan on recording calls, you NEED a greeting that informs the caller that the call will be recorded.

+To create a greeting first select the greeting option under What would you like to happen first?A dialog to setup your greeting will appear with two options.
 1) Write in your greeting in text and have a robotic-voice read the message to the caller.

 2) Pre-record your own greeting that will automatically play each time someone calls your number.

 I personally like to first thank the person for calling my site name.